raspberrypilearning/hamster-party-cam/en/step_4.md

 --- hints ---
 --- hint ---
-Read the information in 'Taking a video with PiCamera' to work out how to initialise a camera object and how to capture a video.
+Read the information in 'Recording a video with a Raspberry Pi and Camera Module' to work out how to initialise a camera object and capture a video.
 Make sure you save your file in the `hamster` directory you created earlier.
 --- /hint ---

 --- hint ---